 Fediverse.md

-Fediverse is a federated social network comprised of a number of different software projects interoperating through the use of ActivityPub federation protocol.
+Fediverse is a federated (I’ll explain what that means further down) social network comprised of a number of different software projects communicating with each other using ActivityPub federation protocol.

 Compared to some of the more widely adopted social networks it distributes ownership of the network across many parties (invididuals and organizations) and resists concentration of control in the hands of major players.